GREENHOE PRODUCT WARRANTY

 It is important to remember that proper lubrication not only benefits the functionality of the rotor but also helps to reduce oxidation through coating the valve surface, thus excluding direct moisture and oxygen contact.
 All valve sections and trombones are shipped with the valve lubricants and hex wrenches needed to properly maintain your instrument.

-We highly recommend that you DO NOT DISSASSEMBLE THE VALVE YOURSELF.
+We highly recommend that you DO NOT DISASSEMBLE THE VALVE YOURSELF.
 Because of the precision of manufacture, the valve should only be disassembled by a member of the Greenhoe production staff.

 Recommended Steps for Greenhoe Valve Lubrication